SB-363

 Summary

-Senator Wiener's health care oversight legislation establishes new reporting requirements and financial penalties for California health insurers and plans with high rates of overturned coverage denials.
-The measure requires annual reporting of all treatment denials and modifications, categorized by type of care and diagnosis, with data disaggregated by age and other demographic factors.
+Senator Wiener's health care accountability legislation establishes new reporting requirements and financial penalties for California health insurers and service plans with high rates of overturned treatment denials.
+The measure requires annual reporting of all claims processed, treatment denials, and modifications, categorized by type of care and diagnosis, beginning June 2026.

 40% progression